 When I started my weight loss journey with the 21 Day Fix I had to learn to meal plan on a budget.
 Fresh, whole foods meant a radical change in what I was eating.
 But I still had a Hubby to cook for and we help to cook for his mother and stepdad some days too.
-Older people don’t adjust well to food changes so I had to take the “All-American diet” that they were used to eating and give it a remake, that way I wouldn’t have to cook 2 separate meals every day.
+Older people don’t adjust well to food changes so I had to take the “All-American diet” that they were used to eating.
+I just had to give it a remake, that way I wouldn’t have to cook 2 separate meals every day.

 How did I start making a meal plan on a budget?